oolongjiawei/Capstone/README.md

 ## Nice+to+haves

+- Deploy Projects
+Deploy client and server projects to reflect commits in production.

 - Real time chat:
 Offer an online chat window service (scoket.io) to talk to the fortune teller, help you solve specific problem.